Aircraft diesel engine: DeltaHawk Engines

+The 180 hp DeltaHawk DH180 received its FAA Type certification in May 2023, first deliveries are planned in 2024.

 Experimental engines

 A number of other manufacturers are currently developing experimental diesel engines, many using aircraft-specific designs rather than adapted automotive engines.
 Many are using two-stroke designs, with some opposed-piston layouts directly inspired by the original Junkers design.

 Diesel Air Limited, Wilksch and Zoche have all had considerable problems bringing their prototype designs into production, with delays running into several years.
 The Diesel Air Limited-powered airship is no longer registered by the Civil Aviation Authority in the UK.

 Two-stroke

 Wilksch Airmotive, a British company, is developing a 120 hp three-cylinder two-stroke diesel (WAM-120) and is working on a four-cylinder 160 hp design (WAM-160).
 In 2007 Wilksch claimed that they had completed multiple tests on the WAM-100 LSA in accordance with ASTM F 2538 – the WAM-100 LSA is a derated WAM-120.
 Wilksch originally showed a two-cylinder prototype alongside the three- and four-cylinder models.
 In April 2008 IndUS Aviation introduced the first diesel light-sport aircraft with a WAM 120 having flown 400 hours on a Thorp T211 in England for the past four years.

 By mid-2009, approximately 40 WAM-120 units had been sold, with around half currently flying.
 The British owner of a VANS RV-9A fitted with a WAM-120 reports getting 125 kn TAS at 6000 ft on 15 litre/hr of Jet A-1 fuel.

 A Rutan LongEz canard-pusher (G-LEZE) has also flown with the WAM-120 engine with test flights showing a TAS of 160 kn at 11000 ft and 22 litre/hr.
 At economy cruise of 125 kn at 2000 ft the fuel consumption is 12 L/h, giving a range of 1890 nmi.